 • This road trip will take the entire day, so pack a cooler with beverages and snacks.
 Roadside food stands selling anything from fresh fruit to drinks can be found, but they are not always open.

 • Beware of the trade winds, which can cause rain showers and flash floods.
-Rain can make the Road to Hana more challenging for those visiting for the first time and affect the waterfalls.
+Rain can make the Road to Hana more challenging for first-time visitors and affect the waterfalls.
 Remember, this is not Disney.
 Travel responsibly.

 • Don’t leave valuables visible in the rental car.